iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/signing.md

 This section is non-normative.

 - **Security**: implementors SHOULD transmit credentials over an encrypted channel to prevent leaking sensitive information on subjects.
-(TODO mention/link to DIDComm encryption?)
+See [sender-authenticated encryption](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption).
 - **Authentication**: it is RECOMMENDED to use sender-authenticated encryption for continuous authentication of both parties in the DIDComm thread.
 Anonymous encryption and/or once-off authentication may be insufficient.
 - **Authorisation**: establishing whether a trusted-party is allowed to request signing is an application-level concern.
 - **Validation**: apart from verifying the proof on the signed credential returned in the [signing-response](#signing-response), how the [issuer](#roles) validates the contents of a well-formed credential from a [trusted-party](#roles) and chooses whether or not to sign it is out-of-scope.